Nirmani98/starwars/README.md

 # StarWars API Project

-This project allows users to view data of characters, planets and starships from the Star Wars universe.
+This project allows users to view profiles of characters, planets and starships from the Star Wars universe.

 ## How to Use the Web App
 ### Home Page: